-Also, a unique way of commuting is simply not to.
-And in the S Homan Ave / W Ogden Ave
+There are more people living in the S Homan Ave / W Ogden Ave neighborhood

 Notable & Unique: People

-S Homan Ave / W Ogden Ave neighborhood about it; they already know.
-22.3%
+The S Homan Ave / W Ogden Ave neighborhood stands out for having an

-In addition, of note, 65.3% of the children in this area
+Also of note, 93.6% of the children in this area

 live in poverty; an extraordinarily high percentage compared to other